Ultan-Kearns/AppliedProject/dissertation/README.md

 ### Department of Computer Science & Physics GMIT
 ##### GMIT Software Development

+# IMPORTANT NOTE: All credit to Dr Ian Mcloughlin for providing the LaTeX template for this dissertation.

 ## Introduction

 This section of the repo contains all the .tex files for my dissertation, I have chosen to keep all the sections in one .tex file as I wanted to edit multiple sections and didn't want to open too many tabs in my text editor.